Courses & Workshops

 All courses are held on the Southern Miss Hattiesburg campus unless otherwise noted.

 The DuBard School for Language Disorders is an American Speech-Language-Hearing Association (ASHA) continuing education provider.
-Its professional development program is accredited by the International Multisensory Structured Language Education Council (IMSLEC).
+The professional development program is accredited by the International Multisensory Structured Language Education Council (IMSLEC) and the International Dyslexia Association (IDA).
 Materials are available to support the DuBard Association Method®.
 In 1974, the first textbook by the late Dr. Etoile DuBard was published.
-In 2000, Dr. DuBard and Dr. Maureen Martin, the current school director, co-authored Teaching Language-Deficient Children: Theory and Application of the Association Method for Multisensory Teaching (2000).
-The newest edition, Oral and Written Communication Disorders: Identification and Multisensory Teaching (2012), was authored by Dr. Maureen Martin.
+In 2012, Dr. Maureen K. Martin, the former school director, authored the textbook Oral and Written Communication Disorders, an expanded version of Teaching Language-Deficient Children: Theory and Application of the Association Method for Multisensory Teaching (1994, 1997, 2000) co-authored by Dr. Martin and school founder, Dr. Etoile DuBard.